 Sometimes ovens will have problems with baking things unevenly.
 There could be an issue where the sides of your oven will bake things very fast while the center will bake things slowly.

 Your oven could have what is referred to as “hot spots,” and this can throw you off when trying to bake a cake.
-If you’re noticing that the sides of your cake are burnt while the middle is gooey, then something is definitely wrong.
+If you’re noticing that the sides of your cake are burnt while the middle is gooey, something is definitely wrong.

 It’s possible to check your oven to see if it has hot spots or if it’s baking things evenly.
 You can place a loaf of bread on the top rack of the oven to see how things go.

-The idea behind doing this is that each piece of bread will toast, and if the oven bakes things evenly, then all of the pieces of bread should come out roughly the same.
+The idea behind doing this is that each piece of bread will toast, and if the oven bakes things evenly, all of the pieces of bread should come out roughly the same.

-If you’re noticing that the pieces of bread that are placed at the sides of your oven are toasting much darker than the ones in the middle, then you have your answer.
+If you’re noticing that the pieces of bread that are placed at the sides of your oven are toasting much darker than the ones in the middle, you have your answer.
 Typically, people who have problematic ovens such as this will want to replace the oven with something more reliable if they wish to bake often.

 You could also try baking the cake as close to the center of the oven as possible so that it’ll bake evenly.
-If you were placing your cake to the left or the right of the oven, then that could have been part of your problem.
+If you were placing your cake to the left or the right of the oven, that could have been part of your problem.

 3 – Using the Wrong Type of Pan